Go to main content

 Once applications are received, the selection phase begins.
 This step must be both rigorous and fast: according to the Cadremploi barometer (2025), 57% of candidates abandon a recruitment process deemed too long or lacking transparency.

-CV screening and phone pre-screening
+CV screening and telephone pre-screening

 Structured interviews and evaluation tests

-The recruitment decision and feedback to candidates
+Recruitment decision and feedback to candidates

 ---